Response to Tunnicliffe Review of Swim England Water PoloJanuary 27, 2015

-Following the withdrawal of funding by UK Sport into Women’s Water Polo the ASA decided to commission a full review of Water Polo within England.
+Following the withdrawal of funding by UK Sport into Women’s Water Polo, Swim England decided to commission a full review of Water Polo within England.

 The aim of the Tunnicliffe Review was to look at all aspects of the game, from grass roots development, through the talent pathway to elite performance.
 The review covered the governance structure, development and talent programmes and the competition pathway.

-The Tunnicliffe Review was presented to the ASA Sport Governing Board and members of the water polo community on Sunday 25 January 2015 and was well received by attendees.
-It was agreed to form the ASA Water Polo Management Group with immediate effect following the appointment of the Manager of the Group later that day.
+The Tunnicliffe Review was presented to the Sport Governing Board and members of the water polo community on Sunday 25 January 2015 and was well received by attendees.
+It was agreed to form the Swim England Water Polo Management Group with immediate effect following the appointment of the Manager of the Group later that day.

 Whilst it is important and necessary to build the sport up from the bottom there is also a need to maintain a relevant and appropriate international programme, both for the future of the sport globally and to ensure there is a complete pathway for athletes.
 British Swimming, although unable to provide financial support, are willing to be part of the strategic leadership of the discipline and will provide expertise and guidance, linking the work of the three Home Nations especially around the international programme.

 “Building the international side of the Game is vitally important and British Swimming will work with the three Home Countries to establish a high performance culture with strong leadership and support,” said British Swimming Chair Maurice Watkins.

 Chris Bostock, Chair of the Sport Governing Board, added: “We have shown commitment to the discipline of water polo by the commissioning of this review and will now ensure appropriate resources are available to formulate a realistic and achievable plan which leads to a sustainable programme from grassroots to performance.”

 Swim England has also committed to ensuring any changes in the current structure are aligned to the recommendations outlined in the review to start to move the discipline towards the revised plan.